 You don’t want to use your phone/data abroad due to ridiculous roaming charges, so you get Flexiroam.
 It’s a super-thin sticker that sticks to your SIM card.
+(They also sell normal SIM cards and eSIMs).
 A few clicks/swipes on your phone to switch data carriers to Flexiroam and you’ve got access to data abroad without using your home phone plan.

-The other problem is, it’s not cheap, and the data expires.
+Fair warning: on the surface the data is not cheap to buy, and it expires.
 The starter pack coverage (up to 5GB) expires in 90 days.
 After that, the pay-as-you-go rates range from $6 for 100MB to $130 for 5GB.
-For location independent internet-junkies like me, Flexiroam is okay for on-the-go usage, but certainly not for tethering my phone to my computer and getting any work done.
-For that, I need a proper WiFi connection (or a local SIM card with cost-effective data).
+So I wouldn’t use it for tethering my phone to my computer and getting any work done.
+For that, I need a proper WiFi connection (or a local SIM card with more cost-effective data).

 Want Some More Gift Ideas?